-Profile of Chateau Romanin
+Chateau Romanin Winery Guide

 The land on which the modern-day chateau stands has been the center of European politics for over 2000 years.
-After the Romans lost control of western Europe in the 6th century AD, the Gauls fought many battles against rival factions, not least the Moors who arrived in Andalucia In 711.
+After the Romans lost control of western Europe in the 6th century AD, the Gauls fought many battles against rival factions, not least the Moors, who arrived in Andalucia In 711.
 Templar Knight Raymond de Gantelme founded the original chateau in Alpilles in the 13th century.
 The chateau hosted an important medieval court; knights from across Europe would come to pay homage to the wisdom of Gantelme.
 The intrepid knight also soon began wine and olive production, a legacy that has endured until today.

 Wines produced